tkow/redux-state-validation/README.md

 npm i --save redux-state-validation
 ```

+we broke compatibility completely from version 7.0.0.
-stable versions equals or newer than 6.0.0.
+If you want to use older versions, stable versions equals or newer than 6.0.0.

 # Usage